MohanSG/Measure/README.md

   }
 }

-//Checks each password requirement individually, if the requirement is satisfied, change the unordered list lest to green.
+//Checks each password requirement individually, if the requirement is satisfied, change the unordered list element color to green.
 //Only when all requirements are satisfied can the user register with this password and a valid email. function checkValidation(pw) {
   if (/[A-Z]/.test(pw)) {